Saminakausar/scRNAseq_KNIME/ReadMe.md

 -   **Can I use it to analyze any scRNA dataset?**

-scRNAseq_KINME workflow is developed to assist biologists and

-           bioinformaticians to perform scRNAseq data analysis in an interactive and quick       \
-          way. scRNAseq_KNIME workflow can be used to analyze any single cell RNA\
-          seq data set as long as it consists of three files (feature, expression matrix and\
+> scRNAseq_KINME workflow is developed to assist biologists and bioinformaticians to perform scRNAseq data analysis in an interactive and quick way. scRNAseq_KNIME workflow can be used to analyze any single cell RNA seq. data set as long as it consists of three files **(feature, expression matrix and barcodes containing files)**.
-          barcodes containing files)**.**

 **What are the hardware requirements to install and run this workflow?**